YoobeeWebTutors/javascript-manual/01-what-and-where.md

 ### Where to write JavaScript

-1. In an HTML file, placing script between <script> tags
+1. In an HTML file, placing script between &lt;script&gt; tags.
-2. In a separate `.js` file, referenced by HTML files
+2. In a separate `.js` file, referenced by HTML files.
-3. When developing, Javascript can be written directly into the "developer console"
+3. When developing, Javascript can be written directly into the "developer console".

 ### 1. HTML Files